ArduPilot/ardupilot_wiki/common/source/docs/common-basic-operation.rst

 .. _basic-operation:

 ======================================
-Simple Overview of Ardupilot Operation
+Simple Overview of ArduPilot Operation
 ======================================

-This is a very basic overview of the functions of Ardupilot firmware running on a flight controller.
+This is a very basic overview of the functions of ArduPilot firmware running on a flight controller.
 Shown below is a simple block diagram of the basic functional operation.
-This will give you a better understanding of Ardupilot basic functions as you configure your system.
+This will give you a better understanding of ArduPilot basic functions as you configure your system.

 .. image:: ../../../images/block-diagram.jpg
     :target: ../_images/block-diagram.jpg